Blade: Trinity: Plot

-Returning to the Nightstalkers' hideout, Abigail and Blade find all of them dead except for King and Sommerfield's daughter Zoe, both of whom have been taken captive.
-A recording left by Sommerfield, Daystar's creator, reveals that Drake's blood is all that is needed to make it complete and effective.
-King is tortured by the vampires for information, but refuses to talk, even when they threaten to turn him and force him to feed from Zoe's blood.
+Returning to the Nightstalkers' hideout, Abigail and Blade find all of them dead except for King and Zoe, Sommerfield's daughter, both of whom have been taken captive.
+A recording left by Sommerfield reveals that Drake's blood is all that is needed to make it effective, but she also warns that Blade might be killed, too.
+King is tortured by the vampires for information but refuses to talk, even when they threaten to turn him, starve him, and then give him Zoe to feed on.

 Blade and Abigail arrive and free the captives.
-Drake eventually bests Blade in combat and prepares to kill him with his own sword.
-Abigail fires the Daystar arrow, but Drake catches it before it strikes him.
-He drops it to the floor by Blade, not realizing the danger it poses to him.
-Abigail shoots Drake with another arrow, this time wounding him.
-Blade uses the distraction to stab Drake with the Daystar arrow, triggering a chemical reaction that completes the "Daystar" virus, releasing it into the air.
-The virus becomes airborne, killing Danica and the rest of the vampires.
-As Drake slowly succumbs to his wounds and the virus, he praises Blade for fighting honorably, but warns him that he will eventually succumb to his need for blood, thus proving that Blade is the future of the vampire race.
+Abigail kills Asher while King kills Jarko.
+Blade and Drake engage in combat until Drake bests him.
+As Drake prepares to kill Blade, Abigail fires the Daystar arrow, but Drake catches the arrow before it drops.
+This distraction allows Blade to stab Drake with the Daystar arrow, triggering a chemical reaction that completes the virus and releases it into the air, killing Danica and the vampires.

+As Drake slowly succumbs to his wounds and the virus, he praises Blade for fighting honorably but warns him that he will eventually succumb to his need for blood, acknowledging that Blade is the vampire race's future.
 Using the last of his power, Drake shapeshifts into Blade.
-The FBI recover the body, but as they begin the autopsy, it transforms back into the deceased Drake.
-King narrates that Drake's final transformation was a gift so that Blade could escape, leaving Blade free to continue fighting his never-ending war against the forces of evil.
+The FBI recovers the body, but as they begin the autopsy, it transforms back into the deceased Drake so that Blade can escape.

 Alternate endings

 In the unrated extended edition, the body in the morgue does not transform back into Drake.
 "Blade" awakens as the autopsy begins and attacks the doctors and FBI agents present.
 The scene ends as he menacingly approaches a cowering orderly.
-King narrates that the virus did not kill Blade as the human half of his heart did not stop beating, it only slowed down, causing him to enter into a comatose state until his body was ready to fight again.
+King narrates that the virus did not kill Blade as the human half of his heart did not stop beating; it only slowed down, causing him to enter into a comatose state until he was ready to walk the Earth again.

-In another alternate ending, the Nightstalkers reappear six months later, having tracked a werewolf to a casino in Asia.
+In another alternate ending, the Nightstalkers reappear six months later, having tracked a werehyena to a casino in Asia.